awsdocs/amazon-athena-user-guide/doc_source/application-load-balancer-logs.md

 ```
 + For more information and examples, see the AWS Knowledge Center article [How do I analyze my Application Load Balancer access logs using Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/athena-analyze-access-logs/)\.
 + For more information about partitioning ALB logs with Athena, see [athena\-add\-partition](https://github.com/buzzsurfr/athena-add-partition) on GitHub\.
++ For information about Elastic Load Balancing HTTP status codes, see [Troubleshoot your Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-troubleshooting.html) in the *User Guide for Application Load Balancers*\.